Yuji Naka: 1998–2001: Dreamcast

-2001—2006: Final years at Sega
+2001–2006: Final years at Sega

 In March 2001, Sega discontinued the Dreamcast and left the video game hardware market.
 Sega's semiautonomous entities were reabsorbed, including Sonic Team.
 Naka remained as an executive officer, overseeing all of Sega's output until his departure in 2006.
 According to the former Sega producer Takashi Yuda, senior Sega figures including Toshihiro Nagoshi and Yu Suzuki were reporting to Naka.
 In late 2001 or early 2002, Peter Moore, the president of Sega of America, arranged focus groups with teenagers and found that Sega's reputation was declining.
 According to Moore, Naka responded angrily and accused Moore of having falsified the findings.

 After Sega left the hardware market, Sonic Team began developing for consoles by other manufacturers; Naka became fond of the Nintendo GameCube.
 He regretted that he did not bring Phantasy Star Online to the PlayStation 2, as Monster Hunter came out in 2004 and became popular.

 2006–2016: Prope

 On March 16, 2006, Naka announced that he would leave Sega to create his own game studio, Prope.
 He said he considered it a benefit to be able to create games other than Sonic the Hedgehog games.
 Naka also explained that the video game industry was young, leading to quick promotions; he felt his senior position had given him less time to be close to development.
 The last Sonic game Naka was involved was Sonic the Hedgehog (2006).
 He regretted leaving Sega during the middle of its development as it was poorly received.

 Naka and Prope developed small games for the Wii and mobile devices, such as Wii Play: Motion and Ivy The Kiwi?.
 This included a reunion with Sega as they published Let's Tap and Let's Catch for the Wii.
-Naka explained that while it was uncommon in the west, he always maintained a strong relationship with the company despite his departure.
+Naka explained that while it was uncommon in the west, he maintained a strong relationship with the company despite his departure.
+During this time, Naka also voiced a fictionalized version of himself in the Sega-themed anime series Hi-sCoool!
+SeHa Girls, though his identity was concealed under the alias "Center-sensei" until the final episode.

 The games helped finance their first large-scale production, Rodea the Sky Soldier, which finished development in 2011 but was not released until 2015.
 According to Naka, the publisher, Kadokawa Games, would not release the game until they developed a version for the Nintendo 3DS.
 Following the launch of the Nintendo Wii U in 2012, Kadakowa opted to create a Wii U version based on the 3DS version, delaying it until 2015.
 In November 2015, Kadokawa Games released Rodea the Sky Soldier on the 3DS and Wii U, while packaging Naka and Prope's Wii version as bonus bundled with the initial print of the Wii U version.
 In response, Naka used his social media following to request people prioritize playing the Wii version.
 Naka was awarded with the Bizkaia Award at the Fun & Serious Game Festival in 2016.